Attaining Strategic Priorities: KPI and/or Personnel?

 - Which path should be chosen to achieve changes in top-down or bottom-up strategies in public administration?
 A road map for required changes

-Head of the Institutions and Society, Centre for Social Research Foundation
+Vice-President, Head, Institutions and Society, Centre for Strategic Research

 Deputy Minister of Economic Development of the Russian Federation